ideapark/career/refs/cloudcomputing/openshift/blog/nopos-platform.md

   1. Don't consume systems -- consume APIs
   2. Don't deploy software -- have the provider deploy it for you
-  3. Don's start with a large framework -- write small pieces of software as building blocks and connect them with data and events ranther than disks and databases
+  3. Don't start with a large framework -- write small pieces of software as building blocks and connect them with data and events ranther than disks and databases